-We have a few permanent resident horses, ponies and donkeys on site who will stay here for the rest of their lives as they have medical issues which makes it very difficult to rehome them.
+We have a few permanent resident horses, ponies and donkeys on site who will stay here for the rest of their lives as they have medical or behavioural issues which makes it very difficult to rehome them.
 We still love them and aim to keep them as naturally and comfortably as possible.

 Our horses live in herds and spend the majority of their days out in the fields.
 If they need to be inside they remain in their social groups so that they do not become stressed.
 The retired equines are pretty much free to do as they please which is probably what we all hope for at the end of our working days.

 If you are visiting you may see our little ‘mini herd’ who cope better when we are busy with visitors.
 The Sanctuary can get quite lively, particularly during school holidays, which some of the other horses do not enjoy, so much so they spend most of the Summer out in the further fields where it remains peaceful.
 This also enables us to rest their Winter pasture and rotate the other grazing stock around.